disruptiveplanets/AIME/data/probe-sigma/readme.md

 # Jan 13
 I'm starting the run again with sigma theta to rho ratio of 1e-5.
 There may be some bugs still left over from the changes I made (corrected orientation update code and uncertainty model).
 I'm doing the asymmetric model, due to the irritating features of the symmetric model and its uncertainty with gamma zero

+# Jan 18

+Today I realized that really what I want is two plots: one of the parameters / sigma_theta with the product sigma_theta sigma_rho varied and the ratio constant (this one) and one with the product fixed and the ratio constant (probe-ratio-prod).
+So I changed the axes on my plot.